The Belleville Terminal Redevelopment Project

 Current Project Status

-The Provincial Government of BC officially announced the Belleville Terminal Redevelopment Project on June 30th of 2023.
-As a part of Phase 1, the Temporary Terminal was awarded to Willow Spring Construction Ltd., which got started in March 2024 and is ongoing.
-The Wharf Modifications part of Phase 1 was completed by Pacific Industrial & Marine Ltd. Learn more about Phase 1 and 2 below:
+As of February 2025, Phase 1 of the Belleville Terminal Project is complete, just a couple months behind schedule.
+The Temporary Terminal was awarded to Willow Spring Construction Ltd., which got started in March 2024, and the Wharf Modifications part of Phase 1 was completed by Pacific Industrial & Marine Ltd.

 Belleville Terminal Redevelopment Phase 1